Gary Thorne: National work

 Thorne was named to call the play-by-play of Team USA's games in the 2010 World Junior Ice Hockey Championships for the NHL Network alongside Dave Starman.
 However, shortly before the tournament started, he was replaced by JP Dellacamera for personal reasons.
 He returned to NHL Network in 2011 to call Team USA's games in the 2011 World Junior Ice Hockey Championships.

-When ESPN/ABC regained the rights to the NHL for the 2021-22 season, many fans had pushed ESPN to bring back Thorne for their coverage.
+When ESPN/ABC regained the rights to the NHL for the 2021–22 season, many fans had pushed ESPN to bring back him and Clement for their coverage together.
 Thorne himself had expressed his interest in making a return to the network to call some of their games.
 In an interview with Richard Deitsch of The Athletic, he said “I’d love to talk to them about it.”
-However, when the network released their entire roster in the summer, Thorne was left off the roster, angering many fans.
+However, when the network released their entire roster in the summer, the pair were left off the roster, angering many fans.